oracle/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

 =============================================
 This Dockerfile extends the Oracle WebLogic image by creating a sample WebLogic Server  12.2.1.3 domain and cluster into a Docker image.

 A domain is created inside the image and utility scripts are copied into the image, enabling users to start an Administration Server and a Managed Servers each running in separate containers.
-As part of the domain configuration there is a data source that connectsd to a Derby database started in the Admin Server container.
+As part of the domain configuration there is a data source that connects to a Derby database started in the Admin Server container.
 The data source in the Managed servers connect to the Derby database in the Admin server container.

 **Note:** In this sample the WebLogic servers are configured with a blank listen address, when running JTA transactions you must use a DNS server to configure the listen addresses to use DNS names.